Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Numerical Results

 \item PSCA algorithm ($\rho_n= 1, \forall n$): Jointly design Alice's transmit power and phase shift of each IRS reflection element, where IRS reflection amplitudes are fixed to $1$.

 \item Low-complexity algorithm: Proposed Algorithm~\ref{alg2}.

 \item Without IRS: No IRS in the considered system and only Alice's transmit power $P_a$ is designed. \end{itemize}

 In Fig.~\ref{Num_SNR}, we plot the received SNR at Bob achieved by different algorithms versus the number of IRS elements for different values of the covertness level $\epsilon$.
 In this figure, we first observe that Bob's SNR decreases as $\epsilon$ decreases for all schemes.
 This is due to the fact that the covertness constraint becomes more stringent as $\epsilon$ decreases.
 As expected, the developed algorithms with IRS significantly outperform the algorithm without IRS in terms of achieving a higher SNR at Bob, which demonstrates the benefits of introducing IRS into covert communications.
 We also observe that Bob's SNR achieved by all the algorithms with IRS increases with the number of reflecting elements $N$.
 As a larger $N$ not only enables Bob to receive a stronger reflection signal from the IRS, but also makes the covertness constraint easier to be satisfied, which will be confirmed in Fig.~\ref{Energy_Willie}.
 In addition, Bob's SNR achieved by PSCA algorithm ($0\leq \rho_n\leq1, \forall n$) and PSCA algorithm ($\rho_n=1, \forall n$) approaches that of the upper bound, which demonstrates that the proposed PSCA algorithms can achieve near-optimal performance.
 This also implies that the performance gain achieved by adjusting IRS's phase shifts is superior to that achieved by varying IRS's reflection amplitudes in the context of IRS-assisted covert communications with perfect CSI.
-Furthermore, it can be observed that Bob's SNR obtained by the low-complexity algorithm is slightly lower than that obtained by the PSCA algorithms, which shows that the proposed low-complexity algorithm can effectively strike a good balance between the covert communication performance and computational complexity.
+This is because the IRS reflected channel suffers form the effect of double path loss \cite{Wu2021IRStutorial}.
+As such, adjusting the IRS reflection amplitudes would significantly reduce the SNR at Bob.
+In addition, considering that the global CSI is available, IRS can adjust its phase shifts to ensure that the privacy information power leaked to Willie is relatively small, while guaranteeing a certain communication quality.
+Following these facts, IRS prefers to adjust its phase shifts rather than its amplitudes for the case with global CSI available.
+In this figure, it can be observed that Bob's SNR obtained by the low-complexity algorithm is slightly lower than that obtained by the PSCA algorithms, which shows that the proposed low-complexity algorithm can effectively strike a good balance between the covert communication performance and computational complexity.